 Personal contents coverage typically pays out on an actual cash value basis, and depreciation is taken into consideration when determining a value.
 While flood insurance covers a wide range of items, there are certain things contents coverage will not cover.
 This includes items that have moisture or mold damage that could have been avoided by the homeowner.
 Contents coverage also does not cover currency, precious metals, outdoor property like decks, patios, fences, hot tubs, pools, and septic systems, as well as cars and other self-propelled vehicles.

 When most people think of flooding, they envision a natural disaster causing water to seep into a home or building.
 However, flooding can originate inside a property, such as when a pipe suddenly bursts.
 Pipes in a home or building can burst for a wide range of reasons, such as when exposed to extremely cold temperatures causing the water to turn to ice, which increases the pressure in the pipes.
 Pipes can also burst due to weak joints and the excess pressure inside the pipe can force water through the side of the pipe wall.

 Flooding from pipes is covered under most standard insurance policies.
 However, not all types of water-related home accidents are covered under flood insurance.
 For example, water and seepage from drain or sewer backups, or from a sump pump that overflows, is not generally covered by a flood.

 Reach Out To An Experienced Personal Insurance Agency

 It is important to remember that most standard homeowners insurance policies, as well as business policies, do not cover damage from flooding.
 While these insurance policies may cover certain types of water damage, such as damage from overflowing toilets and tubs, only flood insurance covers water damage from natural disasters.
-To learn more about flood insurance or to acquire a policy, reach out to the insurance experts at the JMG Insurance Agency today.
+To learn more about flood insurance or to acquire a policy, reach out to the insurance experts at JMG Insurance Corp today.